camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/operations/health.md

 ### Ready check

 Ready check endpoint is exposed via `http://{zeebe-broker}:{zeebe.broker.network.monitoringApi.port}/ready` (by default port 9600).
-This endpoint return an empty 204 response.
+This endpoint returns an empty 204 response.
 If it is not ready, it will return a 503 error.

-A broker is ready when it has installed all necessary services to start processing in all partitions.
+A broker is ready when it installs all necessary services to start processing in all partitions.
-A broker is ready doesn't mean that it is the leader for the partitions.
+If a broker is ready, it doesn't mean it's the leader for the partitions.
-It only means that it is participating in the replication and can be either a leader or a follower of all the partitions that is assigned to it.
+It means it is participating in the replication and can be either a leader or a follower of all the partitions that are assigned to it.
-Once it is ready it will never become unready again.
+Once it is ready, it never becomes unready again.

-A ready check is useful, for example, to use as a `readinessProbe` in a kubernetes configuration to control when a pod can be restarted for rolling upgrade.
+A ready check is useful, for example, to use as a `readinessProbe` in a Kubernetes configuration to control when a pod can be restarted for rolling upgrade.
 Depending on the cluster configuration, restarting one pod before the previous one is ready might make the system unavailable because the quorum of replicas is not available.
-By configuring a `readinessProbe` that uses the ready check endpoint we can inform Kubernetes when it is safe to proceed with rolling update.
+By configuring a `readinessProbe` that uses the ready check endpoint, we can inform Kubernetes when it is safe to proceed with the rolling update.

 ### Health check

 Health check endpoint is exposed via `http://{zeebe-broker}:{zeebe.broker.network.monitoringApi.port}/health` (by default port 9600).
-This endpoint return an empty 204 response if the broker is healthy.
+This endpoint returns an empty 204 response if the broker is healthy.
 If it is not healthy, it will return a 503 error.
 A broker is never healthy before it is ready.
 Unlike ready check, a broker can become unhealthy after it is healthy.
-Hence it gives a better status of a running broker.
+Hence, it gives a better status of a running broker.

-A broker is healthy, when it can process processes, accepts commands, and perform all its expected tasks.
+A broker is healthy when it can process processes, accept commands, and perform all its expected tasks.
-If it is unhealthy, then it can mean three things:
+If it is unhealthy, it may mean three things:

-- **it is only temporarily unhealthy**, e.g. due to environmental circumstances such as temporary I/O issues
+- **It is only temporarily unhealthy**: For example, due to environmental circumstances such as temporary I/O issues.
-- **it is partially unhealthy**, could mean that one or more partitions is unhealthy, while the rest of them are able to process processes
+- **It is partially unhealthy**: One or more partitions could be unhealthy, while the rest of them are able to process processes.
-- **it is completely dead**
+- **It is completely dead**

 [Metrics](metrics.md) give more insight into which partition is healthy or unhealthy.
-When a broker becomes unhealthy, it is recommended to check the logs to see what went wrong.
+When a broker becomes unhealthy, it's recommended to check the logs to see what went wrong.

 ## Gateway